-What is more, the stipulations in Article 50 of the Fire Organization Act provide for a system for using equipment free of charge.
+Furthermore, the stipulations in Article 50 of the Fire Defense Organization Act provide for a system for using equipment free of charge.
 Under this system, some of the equipment needed by National Fire-Service Teams for their team activities and logistical activities is allocated to fire departments and other sites throughout Japan.
 Such equipment includes systems for water sources for firefighting capable of handling disasters at energy and industrial infrastructure, response vehicles for handling tsunamis and large-scale storm and flood damage, vehicles that can function as mobile bases, and more.
 (Table 2-8-4)

-Moreover, the emergency and disaster prevention and reduction business debentures (100% allocations, 70% tax grant rate) that were established in FY2011 were expanded in FY2013 to newly encompass "Equipment for vehicles for the functional enhancement of National Firebeen made with setting in place base facilities that will allow National Fire-Service Teams to carry out rescue and other activities in a self-reliant manner.

-Service Teams" and "Facilities to serve as bases for widearea activities for National Fire-Service Teams."
+Moreover, the emergency and disaster prevention and reduction business debentures (100% allocations, 70% tax grant rate) that were established in FY2011 were expanded in FY2013 to newly encompass "Equipment for vehicles for the functional enhancement of National Fire-Service Teams" and "Facilities to serve as bases for rescue and other activities for National Fire-Service Teams."

 In FY2014, base facilities for rescue activities and the like were added to the list of facilities eligible for aid via subsidies for the costs of outfitting fire and disaster prevention equipment.
 Such facilities consist of helicopter landing pads, facilities for storing equipment and supplies, and private refueling facilities.
-Through this, progress has
+Through this, progress has been made with setting in place base facilities that will allow National Fire-Service Teams to carry out rescue and other activities in a self-reliant manner.